oracle-livelabs/analytics-ai/generative-ai-agent-oda/oda/oda.md

     ![Policy Details](images/policy_details.png)

-    **Note** If you are using a non-default identity domain - then instead of of just supplying the dynamic group name, you need to provide domain-name/group-name in the policy statements.
+    **Note** If you are using a non-default identity domain - then instead of of just indicating the dynamic group name, you need to indicate domain-name/group-name in the policy statements.

 ## Task 2: Provision Oracle Digital Assistant